zPatch/instructions/README.md

-Basic instructions on how to assemble the sample package.
+,Basic instructions on how to assemble the sample package.
 Additional, more detailed interactions can be found in our [instructables](https://www.instructables.com/id/ZPatch-Hybrid-ResistiveCapacitive-ETextile-Input/)

 EDIT: 20/3/2018 - I received a lot of specific questions while demoing and handing out sample-kits.
 I will be gradually updating these instructions to address these during the next days.
 Feel free to also e-mail me at paul dot strohmeier at gmail dot com.